 By throwing the whole boiling back to the ’30s just about everything falls more into place, Tom’s vaguely Dickensian orphanage would be an authentically Dickensian orphanage, the Gaunt’s primitive rural sty fits the era, the Dursley’s uptight concern for what the neighbors think also, any number of things play better if this is happening in the ’30s.

-Frank Bryce would have gotten his stiff leg off in Afghanistan (along with Dr. John D. Watson?) it would have been a couple of years after that conflict before Tom showed up at the Riddle House, but there appears to be no reason whatsoever for why the war in which Bryce was injured needs to be an ongoing one when the murders actually took place.
+Frank Bryce could have gotten his stiff leg off in Afghanistan (along with Dr. John D. Watson?) it would have been a couple of years after that conflict before Tom showed up at the Riddle House, but there appears to be no reason whatsoever for why the war in which Bryce was injured needs to be an ongoing one when the murders actually took place.
 Rowling never actually showed us, or claimed, that there was a war in progress when those murders took place.
 In fact, at the end of the series, I’m not even convinced that there was one.
 Rowling makes no use of it as such in the course of the narrative.
 There is no indication whatsoever that the war that Frank was invalided home from had ever touched that village.

 Grindelwald would probably be being conflated with Otto von Bismarck.
 Much of VoldWar I would have been carried on under the cover of the Muggle WWI, and any supernatural elements would have escaped Muggle notice.